“In the reverse transcriptase PCR, cDNA is constructed from the RNA using a reverse transcriptase enzyme to study gene expression.”

 - DNA ligase

 Here, the denaturation step is not required.
 The PCR reaction starts with the primer annealing.
-At the first stage the primer annealed to the template RNA, once it annealed, the reaction is placed for cooling at 4°C for proper binding.
+At the first stage, the primer binds to the template RNA, once it’s done, the reaction is placed for cooling at 4°C for proper binding.
+New strand synthesis initiates in stage two or second step, afterward, that is followed by the enzyme deactivation in step three.

-Note: The temperature in each stage of the reaction may vary depending on the length of the primers, composition of primers, the types of enzyme used in the reaction and the length of the amplicon.
+Note: The length of the primers, the composition of primers, the types of enzyme used in the reaction, and the length of the amplicon decides reaction temperature in each step.

 First-strand and second-strand cDNA synthesis:

-Synthesis of cDNA is a crucial step in the entire RT-PCR protocol.
-The cDNA synthesis is completed into a two-step, first-strand cDNA synthesis and second-strand DNA synthesis.
+The synthesis of cDNA is a crucial step in the entire RT-PCR protocol.
+The cDNA synthesis is completed into a two-step, first-strand cDNA synthesis followed by second-strand DNA synthesis.

-In the beginning, the reverse transcriptase enzyme synthesised the cDNA from the single-stranded RNA and is called first-strand cDNA synthesis.
+In the beginning, the reverse transcriptase enzyme amplifies the cDNA from the single-stranded RNA, known as a first-strand cDNA synthesis.
 See step 1 in the figure below.

 Now, the nicks generated by the RNase H activity is filled by the DNA polymerase.